A Fused Gaussian Process Model for Very Large Spatial Data: A Fused Gaussian Process Model

 where $\boldsymbol \xi_{-i} \equiv (\xi_1, \ldots, \xi_{i-1}, \xi_{i+1}, \ldots, \xi_M)'$.
 Notice that when $\gamma=0$, $\bfxi\sim \mathcal{N}_M(\bfzero, \tau^2\bfDelta)$, which results in independence for $\{\xi_i: i=1,\ldots, M\}$.

-To specify the basis functions $\bA(\cdot)\equiv (A_1(\cdot), \ldots, A_M(\cdot))'$, suppose that the random vector $\bfxi$ is defined on a generic lattice over the domain of interest, $\mathcal{D}\equiv \cup \{\mathcal{R}_i: i=1,\ldots, M\}$, where the $M$ small areal regions $\{\mathcal{R}_i\}$ are nonoverlapping.
-Then $A_i(\mathcal{R}_j)$ is defined to be 1 if $i=j$ and zero otherwise.
+Suppose that the random vector $\bfxi$ is defined on a generic lattice over the domain of interest, $\mathcal{D}\equiv \cup \{\mathcal{R}_i: i=1,\ldots, M\}$, where the $M$ small areal regions $\{\mathcal{R}_i\}$ are nonoverlapping, and called basic areal units (BAUs).
+To specify the basis functions $\bA(\cdot)\equiv (A_1(\cdot), \ldots, A_M(\cdot))'$, we define $A_i(\mathcal{R}_j)$ to be 1 if $i=j$ and zero otherwise.
+This discretization procedure is typically determined by the resolution of data so that each observation location is contained in one small areal region.
 The matrices $\bH$ and $\bfDelta$ are also specified according to the neighborhood structure in the lattice.
 In the following numerical examples, $\bH$ is constructed from first order neighborhood structure, and $\bfDelta$ is chosen to be the identity matrix.
-In practice, $\{\mathcal{R}_i\}$ can be determined by the finest resolution for which spatial predictions will be made, and choice of neighborhood structure can be made based on model selection criteria such as cross-validation or Bayesian information criterion (BIC).
+In practice, $\{\mathcal{R}_i\}$ can be determined by the finest resolution for which spatial predictions will be made, and choice of neighborhood structure can be made based on model selection criteria such as cross-validation or Bayesian information criterion.
 We assume that the observed data are obtained at the same or a coarser spatial resolution compared to the lattice $\{\mathcal{R}_i: i=1,\ldots, M\}$, and thus $M$ can be much larger than the size of the data $n$.
-Such a lattice structure has been introduced and utilized to analyze remote-sensing data in previous studies \citep{Nguyen2012}.
+Such a lattice structure has been introduced and utilized to analyze remote-sensing data in previous studies \citep[e.g,][]{Nguyen2012}.

 The resulting model for the hidden process $Y(\s)$ is given by: